Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 For example, a health information manager must understand the systems and regulations that support patient care, such as HIPAA.

-With this in mind, a degree in health information technology can lay the foundation for health information management skills, while online master’s degrees in information technology and a Health Information Systems Certificate can deepen your expertise.
+With this in mind, a degree in health information technology can lay the foundation for health information management skills, while online master’s degrees in information technology and a Health Information Systems Certificate can deepen expertise in:

 • Manage health information and databases